Callboard

 In general, it is recommended that you do the entire acting sequence in order once you arrive at UC Berkeley.

-If you are trying to skip 10 and go into 109, you should have at least one semester of college-level acting training or equivalent acting experience.
+If you are trying to skip Theater 10 and go into 109, you should have at least one semester of college-level acting training or equivalent acting experience.
 Your monologue will have to reveal that training and experience to help you gain access to the class.

 What if I am a transfer student?